-Outline RCN (Joe Cook - Presentation SF1)
+Outline RCN (Joe Cook - Presentation SF1

-- AIM-UP! is a NSF sponsored Research Coordinating Network (RCN) focused on developing innovative approaches to using museum collections and associated data in undergraduate education. - Overview of structure, timeline, and plans.
-Accomplishments since June beginning. - The RCN has on 5 annual themes (which are somewhat flexible): - o Year 1 Integrated Inventories - o Year 2 Geographic Variation - o Year 3 Evolutionary Dynamics of Genomes - Year 4 Biotic Response to Climate Change - o Year 5 Co-evolving Communities of Pathogens and Hosts as Related to Emerging Disease
+AIM-UP! is a NSF sponsored Research Coordinating Network (RCN) focused on developing innovative approaches to using museum collections and associated data in undergraduate education.Overview of structure, timeline, and plans.
+Accomplishments since June beginning.The RCN has on 5 annual themes (which are somewhat flexible):

+- Year 1 Integrated Inventories

+- Year 2 Geographic Variation

+- Year 3 Evolutionary Dynamics of Genomes

+- Year 4 Biotic Response to Climate Change

+- Year 5 Co-evolving Communities of Pathogens and Hosts as Related to EmeSome of these

-- Some of these themes overlap.
-Should we consolidate or include new themes? - Due to online access, museum collections and associated data are now readily available for instructional activities based on active learning. - Our plan is to begin to develop lessons and demonstrations that will work for a variety of courses (large/small, lecture/lab/field) and undergraduate research experiences in biology.
+Themes overlap.
+Should we consolidate or include new themes?

+Due to online access, museum collections and associated data are now readily available for instructional activities based on active learning.

+Our plan is to begin to develop lessons and demonstrations that will work for a variety of courses (large/small, lecture/lab/field) and undergraduate research experiences in biology.